Sumonta056/Development-Training/typescript-nodejs-eslint/eslint-setup.md

 npm run lint
 ```

-8. If you want to directly show error in your code editor, you can install the eslint extension in your code editor.
+8. If you want to directly show error in your code editor, you can install the [Es Lint Extenstion]() in your code editor.